 If you want to get rid of unwanted items by burning it in your own backyard, think again.
 Burning any material to the annoyance, inconvenience or danger of the public will cause you a fine of up to RM50.

-This is in accordance to the law stated under the Minor Offences 1955.
+This is in accordance with the law stated under the Minor Offences 1955.
 The next time you find a neighbor setting up fire in his/her backyard, remind them of this.
 You shouldn’t have to struggle to breathe through the smog.

 Although it may sound morbid, if a person attempts suicide, and does not die, that person can be charged.
 Under section 309 of the Penal Code: